Xetibo/ReSet-Doc/sections/comparison.typ

 or a scripting language.

 For this category, the analysis has not resulted in any meaningful differences in the architecture.
 Note, however, that this does not include specific usages of an architecture.
 For example, the steel scripting language offers better language conformity than using lua as the scripting language.

+Both systems receive the baseline result of 2.

 #subsubsubsection("Use Case Overlap")
 ReSet targets solely the expansion of functionality without restrictions.
 This means that ReSet neither intends to offer custom hooking functionality, as there is no underlying system to hook into, nor does ReSet intend to prevent the plugin developers from using the full range of features of any tooling.

 A potential plugin system should also consider the architecture of ReSet.
 For ReSet this includes a multiprocess architecture.
 When comparing interpreted languages to dynamic libraries on this specific point, there is a considerable difference.
 As the name suggests interpreted languages require an interpreter, and as ReSet uses multiple processes, this would require two interpreters, adding an abstraction to the already distributed architecture of ReSet.
 With dynamic libraries, a library loaded into memory can be re-used, this means there is only one instance of a plugin within memory, which is then used by multiple processes.

 The analysis concluded a significant benefit to using dynamic libraries for this category.
+As such, dynamic libraries receives the result of 2 while interpreted languages receives the result of 1.

 #subsubsubsection("Expected Workload")
 Dynamic libraries would require the use of macros to ensure the simple creation of plugins.
 Considering @Anyrun as an example, this would require significant overhead for the implementation.
 However, interpreted languages could also require additional overhead when considering the integration of individual parts of the system.
 In @Helix, an example usage of an interpreted language is shown.
 Even with this simple example without integration of either GTK or DBus, it already required additional thread synchronization.

 For this category, no system has shown any substantial benefits.
+Both systems receive the baseline result of 2.

 #subsubsubsection("Compatibility")
 ReSet uses two libraries that a plugin system must be able to support, namely